Originate/exosphere/documentation/tutorial/part_2/06_reusability.md

 So let's build this as a separate "todo-search-service".
 We could build another exoservice, similar to the "todo-service", which uses a search engine as its "database".
-Handling search engines is too complex for this tutorial though, and the search functionality wouldn't be specific to our application anyways.
+Dealing with search engines is too complex for this tutorial though, and the search functionality wouldn't be specific to our application anyways.
 We just store the text of each todo item together with some metadata, and then search over both in various ways.